PLAYER FROM YALE UNIVERSITY

 The city was amazing.
 It has so much culture including architecture, food, history, etc. I never found there was a dull moment in the city as there were so many new and interesting places to visit.

-SPENCER LOVEJOY AND THE COLLEGE SQUASH ASSOCIATION (CSA).
+THE COLLEGE SQUASH ASSOCIATION (CSA).

 BGS: You’ve participated in college squash now for two years and in parallel you’ve being pushing your own athletic career ahead, competing in PSA events, etc.; where do you position the current competitive level of college squash compared to what you have found outside of the college and university athletic scene in the professional world?

 College squash is getting stronger for sure.
 There is a much more international pool of players and much more diversity of playing styles as well.
 I feel many of the top players in college (say top 20) are equivalent to many top 120 level pros that I have played against on the PSA.
 Playing in college has been a great experience for me so far and, given this good competition, has helped me to improve.

 BGS: Squash in the US, on the North East Coast and in the Bay area in San Francisco, and in particular junior squash is growing at rates that are unknown around the rest of the world; middle and high schools are investing in state-of-the-art facilities that would be the envy of some national federations: how do you account for this double digit increase in participation, tournaments, investment, etc.?

 There is no doubt that squash is growing in the US.
 I feel that linking the sport with education has something to do with this increase as now children are able to get a good education and play squash as well.
 However, I do feel it is a bit of a double edged sword because though many juniors are playing in the US, the sport is not their top priority.